 Supporting original research by daring researchers

 What accounts for the impact you’ve had on diverse fields?
-This was the question that Dr. Bose asked his mentor, MIT mathematician Norbert Weiner.
-Dr. Weiner’s answer: Insatiable curiosity.
-That simple response became something of a credo to Dr. Bose; as an MIT professor and founder of Bose Corporation, he promoted the relentless pursuit of the impossible for his own research and for that of his students and colleagues for the rest of his life.
+This was the question that Dr. Bose asked his mentor, MIT mathematician Norbert Wiener.
+Dr. Wiener’s answer: Insatiable curiosity.
+That simple response became something of a credo to Dr. Bose; as an MIT professor and founder of Bose Corporation, he promoted the relentless pursuit of the impossible in his own research and in that of his students and colleagues for the rest of his life.